 - Product failures which result from the use of non-Toro replacement parts, or from installation and use of add-on, modified, or unapproved accessories - Product failures which result from failure to perform required maintenance and/or adjustments - Product failures which result from operating the Product in an abusive, negligent or reckless manner - Parts subject to consumption through use unless found to be defective.
-Examples of parts which are consumed, or used up, during normal Product operation include, but are not limited to, teeth, tines, blades, spark plugs, tires, tracks, filters, chains, etc. - Failures caused by outside influence.
+Examples of parts which are consumed, or used up, during normal product operation include, but are not limited to, belts, wipers, spark plugs, tires, filters, gaskets, wear plates, seals, O-rings, drive chains, clutches. - Failures caused by outside influence.
 Items considered to be outside influence include, but are not limited to, weather, storage practices, contamination, use of unapproved coolants, lubricants, additives, or chemicals, etc. - Normal "wear and tear" items.
-Normal "wear and tear" includes, but is not limited to, worn painted surfaces, scratched decals or windows, etc. - Any component covered by a separate manufacturer's warranty - Pickup and delivery charges
+Normal "wear and tear" includes, but is not limited to, worn painted surfaces, scratched decals, etc. - Repairs necessary due to failure to follow recommended fuel procedure (consult Operator's Manual for more details) - Removing contaminants from the fuel system is not covered - Use of old fuel (more than one month old) or fuel which contains more than 10% ethanol or more that 15% MTBE - Failure to drain the fuel system prior to any period of non-use over one month - Any component covered by a separate manufacturer's warranty - · Pickup and delivery charges